samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 ```

 **terraform taint**
 command manually marks a Terraform-managed resource as tainted, forcing it to be destroyed and recreated on the next apply.
 This command will not modify infrastructure, but does modify the state file in order to mark a resource as tainted.

 **terraform state**
-command is used for advanced state management, Terraform usage becomes more advanced, there are some cases where you may need to modify the terraform.tfstate
+command is used for advanced state management, Terraform usage becomes more advanced, there are some cases where you may need to modify the *terraform.tfstate*

 **terraform workspaces**
 Terraform starts with a single workspace named "default".
-This workspace is special both because it is the default and also because it cannot ever be deleted
+This workspace is special both because it is the default and also because it cannot ever be deleted.

-For local state, Terraform stores the workspace states in a directory called terraform.tfstate.d. some teams commit these files to version control, although using a remote backend instead is recommended when there are multiple collaborators
+For local state, Terraform stores the workspace states in a directory called *terraform.tfstate.d*. some teams commit these files to version control, although using a remote backend instead is recommended when there are multiple collaborators.

 For remote state, the workspaces are stored directly in the configured backend.
 Multiple workspaces are currently supported by the following backends

 ```
 AzureRM
 Consul